 BEATRIZ HELGUERA-SNOW, pianist

-She played in numerous master classes and workshops for pianists such as Jorg Demus, Paul Badura-Skoda, Jorge Bolet, Angelica Morales and many more; and studied in Aspen Music Festival with Aube Tzerko and Marry Norris.
-In her native México, she was a soloist with the Fine Arts Chamber Orchestra (Orquesta de Camara de Bellas Artes), State of México Orchestra (Orquesta Sinfónica del Estado de México), Conservatory Orchestra and others and played numerous solo and chamber music recitals in all major recital halls of México city, such as Carlos Chávez Recital Hall of the University of México (UNAM), the Sala Ponce of Palacio de Bellas Artes (Fine Arts Palace), Sala Julián Carrillo (with live recitals- broadcasts for UNAM (University of México) Radio, and others.
+In her native México, she was a soloist with the Fine Arts Chamber Orchestra (Orquesta de Camara de Bellas Artes), State of México Orchestra (Orquesta Sinfónica del Estado de México), Conservatory Orchestra and others and has played numerous solo and chamber music recitals in all major recital Halls of Mexico city.
+She participated in workshops with pianists Jorg Demus, Paul Badura-Skoda, Jorge Bolet, Angelica Morales and many more.

-She is also an active teacher for young pianists.
+She is also an active teacher for young pianists (see Studio tab).
 She is part of the Piano Faculty at DePaul University School of Music, Community Division and she also holds a busy private piano studio.
-She was part of the faculty at Betty Haag Suzuki School for almost a decade (also an accompanist for her violin students, individually and for her performing group).
 She is a member of MTNA (Music Teachers National Association) and CAMTA (Chicago Area Music Teachers Association).
-She has also being a member of the Faculty at MYA (Midwest Young Artists) for the Summer Young Musicians Chamber Music Program for the last 3 years.
+She has also being a member of the Faculty at MYA (Midwest Young Artists) for the Summer Young Musicians Chamber Music Program for the last 4 years.

 Beatriz and Andrew Snow have 2 children: Elena, mezzo soprano, a graduate from De Paul University in Vocal Performance and Photography, and Alan who is a Violin Performance major at Indiana University in Bloomington.